-NTERSCHOOL SCHOLARSHIPS - A number of scholarships are awarded directly by the University Provost's Office and are available only to students who meet a specific criteria.
-If you meet any of the following criteria, please write to our office explaining how you qualify, no later than June 1, 2019.
+■ NTERSCHOOL SCHOLARSHIPS - A number of scholarships are awarded directly by the University Provost's Office and are available only to students who meet specific criteria.
+If you meet any of the following criteria, please write to our office explaining how you qualify, no later than June 1, 2018.
 If you are accepted after this date and feel you are eligible for these scholarships, please contact our office to see if we can still submit nominations.

-Ellis

-Graduate students who are residents of Vermont who have graduated from an accredited Vermont college or university.
+Ellis Graduate students who are residents of Vermont who have graduated from an accredited Vermont college or university.
 Hollingworth Female Graduates of the University of Nebraska.
-Nichoplas Male or female student of any area of the University who has attended college or university in Greece.
-Available to graduate or undergraduate students for a maximum of two years.
+Nichoplas Male or female student in any area of the University who has attended college or university in Greece.
+Only available to graduate or undergraduate students for two years.

 Poder Candidates must speak Estonian.

 Upton Children of employees of the Houghton Mifflin Company, Lexington, Massachusetts.

-XTERNAL SCHOLARSHIPS - We encourage you to look at the outside scholarship opportunities on our web site to assist in your efforts to obtain support for your studies.
-Other good sources are the websites Foundation Grants to Individuals Online and www.finaid.org.
+EXTERNAL SCHOLARSHIPS - We encourage you to look at the outside scholarship opportunities on our web site to assist in your efforts to obtain support for your studies.
+Other good sources are the websites Foundation Grants to Individuals online and www.finaid.org.
 We expect that all eligible students will apply for grants that are administered by their states of legal residence.
 You should investigate the availability of scholarship programs in their home state.
+You can find an extensive list of scholarship opportunities on our website for further information.